-Options After a Criminal Appeal Is Denied
+Options After a Criminal Appeal is Denied in Florida

 - Motion for rehearing.
 If you believe the court overlooked an important fact or legal argument, you may ask for your case to be heard again.